citp/privacy-policy-historical/f/fa/fas/fashionmonitor.com.md

 ### 10\.
 ACCESS TO YOUR PERSONAL INFORMATION

 You are entitled to see the personal information held about you.
-If you wish to do this, please contact us at customerdata@centaur.co.uk.
+If you wish to do this, please contact us at customerdata@centaurmedia.com.
 We may require you to provide verification of your identity and to pay an administration fee (which is currently £10) to provide a copy of the personal information we hold.
 Please note that in certain circumstances we may withhold access to your personal information where we have the right to do so under current data protection legislation.

 ### 11\.
 UPDATING YOUR PERSONAL INFORMATION

-You may review, correct, update or change your personal information at any time by contacting us at customerdata@centaur.co.uk.
+You may review, correct, update or change your personal information at any time by contacting us at customerdata@centaurmedia.com.

 ### 12\.
 CHANGES TO OUR PRIVACY & COOKIES POLICY